See The Hamilton Projects updated Jobs Gap Calculator to estimate different assumptions of job growth and recovery.

 When The Hamilton Project created the jobs gap analysis, we used BLS projections of the labor force made in 2009, before the depth of the recession was apparent.
 However, these initial projections lacked sufficient detail more than a few years out, and subsequent projections by BLS incorporated the reduced participation rates from the recession—precisely what we wanted to avoid conceptually in constructing the jobs gap.
 Thus, beginning with the update based on August 2013 numbers, we switched to projections of the potential labor force made by the Congressional Budget Office (CBO).
 These projections attempt to control for business-cycle fluctuations in participation rates and incorporate the effects of additional policy changes, such as implementation of the American Taxpayer Relief Act or the Affordable Care Act.
 While they represent an improvement over the BLS projections in adjusting for the business cycle, they are still not ideal.
 Although they are updated annually, the adjustment process changes somewhat each time and large revisions are possible, making the procedure complex and less than transparent.

 Figure 2 above shows how the jobs gap changes according to the new methodology.
 The green line shows the previous methodology based on CBO labor force projections and the black line is the new methodology based on fixed employment-to-population ratios.
-It has the effect of shrinking the current gap by 700,000 to 800,000 jobs, with most of this difference opening up during the recession; since 2012 the black and green lines have been roughly parallel.
-The difference in the gap between methodologies is primarily due to CBO projecting faster labor force growth during (but not after) the recession than was necessary to keep employment-to-population ratios constant.
+It has the effect of shrinking the current gap by two million jobs, with most of this difference opening up during the recession; since 2012 the black and green lines have been roughly parallel.
+The spread between methodologies is primarily due to CBO projecting faster labor force growth during (but not after) the recession than was necessary to keep employment-to-population ratios constant.

 Challenges to Calculating the Jobs Gap